maaloum-yassine/Inception/README.md

 ## Project Overview

-The Inception project at 42 aims to create a complete infrastructure using Docker to deploy multiple services such as MariaDB, WordPress, Nginx, Redis, Adminer, an FTP server, etc. Each service is containerized in isolation and interconnected through a Docker network, ensuring modularity and security.
+The Inception project at 42 aims to create a complete infrastructure using Docker to deploy multiple services such as MariaDB, WordPress, Nginx, Redis, Adminer, cAdvisor,an FTP server, etc. Each service is containerized in isolation and interconnected through a Docker network, ensuring modularity and security.
 This project helps develop skills in system administration, virtualization, and container orchestration, while following DevOps best practices.
 # Prerequisites
 Make sure you have installed all of the following prerequisites on your machine:
 - Docker